arconnectio/landing/outstatic/content/knowledge-base-articles/mobile-app-settings-how-to-turn-on-off-notifications.md

 - Click on the Settings menu in the upper left hand corner of the Dashboard

-- Select Notifications in the Quick Settings menu
+- Select Preferences then Notifications

 - Enable or disable notifications with the notifications toggle